gaow1423/Microcontroller_programming/Teensy_potentiostat/README.md

+	The Code is intended to enable the microcontroller to read and write data at particular pins.
+Besides, it will specific all relevant parameters such as clock speed, baud rate and etc, in order to match the peripheral devices.
+The code will be written in C to configure I2C protocol, UART communication and SPI.

 Note: The compile should include AVR library in order to run main.c.
 The Makefile is referenced from public domain.

 Follow the instruction below: